 They're doing great stuff to give back to our veterans and our police officers.

-So go to BRCC too.
+So go to BRCC2.

 Okay.

-Um that's what she's talking about.
+That's what she's talking about.

-Uh all right, so I got all this good news.
+So I got all this good news.

 Oh, yeah, that's out there.

-Um, I want to start.
+I want to start.

 I had four of the best years of my life.

-That I could never repay the great people there.
+I got an education in Atlanta, Georgia, that I could never repay the great people there.

 Memories like you wouldn't believe.

-I was the MC the night uh Newt Gingrich became the Speaker of the House the first time Republicans controlled the House of Representatives.
+I was the MC the night Newt Gingrich became the Speaker of the House the first time Republicans controlled the House of Representatives.

 Imagine this in 40 years.